hellosamyak/NextGen-IDE/README.md

-# MetaCode - Compile and Execute code in 40+ languages
+# NextGen IDE - Compile and Execute code in 40+ languages

 ⚡️ A code editor that compiles and runs your code on the web.
 Build A Code IDE with React